 The writing is on the wall—our future of brick-and-mortar retail will largely lean on blockchain to create the necessary digital links.

-Integrating AI into AR creates an “auto-magical” manufacturing pipeline that will fundamentally transform the industry, cutting down on marginal costs, reducing inefficiencies and waste, and maximizing employee productivity.
+Integrating Artificial Intelligence into Augmented Reality creates an “auto-magical” manufacturing pipeline that will fundamentally transform the industry, cutting down on marginal costs, reducing inefficiencies and waste, and maximizing employee productivity.

 Bolstering the AI-AR convergence, sensor technology is already blurring the boundaries between our augmented and physical worlds, soon to be near-undetectable.
 While intuitive hand and eye motions dictate commands in a hands-free interface, biometric data is poised to customize each AR experience to be far more in touch with our mental and physical health.

-And underpinning it all, distributed computing power with blockchain networks like RNDR will democratize AR, boosting global consumer adoption at plummeting price points.
+And underpinning it all, distributed computing power with blockchain networks like RNDR will democratize Augmented Reality, boosting global consumer adoption at plummeting price points.

-As AR soars in importance—whether in retail, manufacturing, entertainment, or beyond—the stacked convergence discussed above merits significant investment over the next decade.
-Already, 52 Fortune 500 companies have begun testing and deploying AR/VR technology.
-And while global revenue from AR/VR stood at $5.2 billion in 2016, market intelligence firm IDC predicts the market will exceed $162 billion in value by 2020.
+As Augmented Reality soars in importance—whether in retail, manufacturing, entertainment, or beyond—the stacked convergence discussed above merits significant investment over the next decade.
+Already, 52 Fortune 500 companies have begun testing and deploying Augmented Reality and Virtual Reality technology.
+And while global revenue from Augmented Reality and Virtual Reality stood at $5.2 billion in 2016, market intelligence firm IDC predicts the market will exceed $162 billion in value by 2020.